raymusvibe/mancala-repo/README.md

 - `Add distributed tracing service to backend`, a distributed tracing service like zipkin or dynatrace can be added that allows cause-and-effect connections to be discovered quickly between services.
 - `Application personalisation`, rather than uses titles like "player one" and "player two", the application could use the clients actual name after sign-in.
 - `Frontend`, the frontend can be re-written using a modern framework with better state management, like ReactJS.
 Tests, a linter and code minification can also be implemented to improve code quality and page load speed.
-- `CDN`, static frontend files should ideally be served through a CDN, and not from the mancala-api.
+- `CDN`, static frontend files should ideally be served through a CDN, and not from the gateway.
 - `Implement a CQRS pattern`, the application is write-heavy, so a CQRS pattern (Command and Query Responsibility Segregation) can be considered.
 CQRS allows data writes and reads to be scalled separately and prevent data contention.
 - `Add BDD tests`, BDD (Behaviour-Driven Development) tests can be added to test the application from the client perspective.
 - `CI/CD setup and deployment environment`, CI/CD pipelines can be setup to manage code merges, deployments and tests.